FirasMehdi/FirasMehdi/README.md

 - 💬 Ask me about Web Development, Data Science, Computer Vision
 - 👩🏻‍💻 Software Engineer sharing some projects
-- 🌱 I’m currently Business Intelligence and Big Data
+- 🌱 I’m currently learning Business Intelligence and Big Data
 - 👩🏻‍🎓 Studied Computer Science at The Higher Institute of Information Technologies and Communication Borj Cedria(ISTIC)
-- 🔭 I’m currently working on a fraud management system project using React and Spring Boot and Microservices
 - 👯 I'm open to collaborate on open-source projects and internships abroad
 - 📫 How to reach me: [firas0elmahdi@gmail.com](mailto:firas0elmahdi@gmail.com)